javascript-tutorial/en.javascript.info/3-frames-and-windows/03-cross-window-communication/article.md

 The `postMessage` interface allows windows to talk to each other no matter which origin they are from.

 So, it's a way around the "Same Origin" policy.
-It allows a window from `john-smith.com` to talk to `gmail.com` and exchange information, but only if they both agree and call corresponding Javascript functions.
+It allows a window from `john-smith.com` to talk to `gmail.com` and exchange information, but only if they both agree and call corresponding JavaScript functions.
 That makes it safe for users.

 The interface has two parts.